InsightsInsight - Employment Advice - UPDATED: June 15, 2021 12:00 am

 Even before COVID-19, the wait times for employment tribunals were already lengthy.
 The pandemic has only served to exacerbate these issues.

-Official data published by the government showed there were 37,000 outstanding employment tribunals in the period between April to June of last year and it is likely this number is increasing.
+Official data published by the government showed there were 44,000 outstanding employment tribunals in the period between October – December 2020 and it is likely this number is still increasing.

 Employees could be put at a significant disadvantage because of the costs involved in bringing a claim and the wait for employees before they get a resolution.
 If you are currently in this position, you may want to consider the options for an early resolution to your claim.